-Sick leave benefits for employees covered by any approved collective bargaining agreement shall be as set forth in such agreements.
+Sick leave benefits for employees shall be as set forth in such agreen proved collective barga aining agreement

 SECTION 6.10 VACATIONS

 Vacations are granted primarily on the basis that employees should be benefited by periodic intervals of rest and recreation and derive such privileges by exhibited competence and service to the municipality.
 Vacation leave time away from work will be considered as service time earned and will not affect seniority.
 Holidays observed during a vacation leave period shall not be charged against vacation leave.
 Any regular employee hired must have a minimum of six (6) months service in order to qualify for vacation pay.